docker-library/docs/ros2/content.md

 ### Networks

 The ROS runtime "graph" is a peer-to-peer network of processes (potentially distributed across machines) that are loosely coupled using the ROS communication infrastructure.
-ROS implements several different styles of communication, including synchronous RPC-style communication over services, asynchronous streaming of data over topics, and storage of data on a Parameter Server.
+ROS implements several different styles of communication, including synchronous RPC-style communication over services, asynchronous streaming of data over topics, combinations of both prior via request/reply and status/feedback over actions, and run-time settings via configuration over parameters.
 To abide by the best practice of [one process per container](https://docs.docker.com/articles/dockerfile_best-practices/), Docker networks can be used to string together several running ROS processes.
-For further details about [ROS NetworkSetup](http://wiki.ros.org/ROS/NetworkSetup) wik article, or see the Deployment example below.
+For further details see the Deployment example below.

 ## Deployment example